agathoklisx/libved/README.md

    make HAS_REGEXP=1 veda-shared

-   # by default writing is disabled, unless in DEBUG mode:
+   # by default writing is disabled unless in DEBUG mode or with:

-   make HAS_REGEXP=1 DEBUG=1 veda-shared
+   make ENABLE_WRITING=1 veda-shared

-   # to run the executable and open the source files from itself issue:
+   # to run the executable and open the source files from itself and destroy issue:

    make run_shared